Forensic Medical Exam

 What is a SANE Nurse?

-A Sexual Assault Nurse Examiner or SANE is a registered nurse who has completed specialized education and preparation in the medical forensic care of patients who have experienced sexual assault or abuse.
+A Sexual Assault Nurse Examiner (SANE) is a registered nurse who has undergone specialized education and training in the provision of medical forensic care to individuals who have experienced sexual assault or abuse.

 What should I expect during the exam?